Resantedmage/Paradox_AntiCheat/docs/Commands_Features/chatcommands.md

 ## !allowgma

-!> Note one mode has to stay enabled by default this is Survival.
+!> Note one mode has to stay enabled by default if all modes are not allowed, and this is Adventure.

 This modules allows players to be in game mode adventure.
 All paradox Opped players are excluded from checks.